New announcement. Learn more

 The Health Research Council (HRC) is the primary source of Government funding for general health research and spends millions of dollars each year.
 The HRC has an online library of research projects that it has funded over the past ten years.
 A search in November 2021 found just one project with relevance to migraine – a study worth $500,000 looking for a new target to treat neurological pain.
 This study was classified as a ‘rheumatology/arthritis’ study because its main focus was on low back pain.

 From the charitable sector, the Neurological Foundation is New Zealand’s leading charity that supports neurological research.
-However, the Neurological Foundation’s 50th anniversary publication in 2021 reported having allocated only $147,000 to migraine, headache and tinnitus research (combined) in 50 years, from a total funding pool of nearly $52 million.
+The Neurological Foundation’s 50th anniversary publication in 2021 reported having allocated only $147,000 to migraine, headache and tinnitus research (combined) in 50 years, from a total funding pool of nearly $52 million.
 This is despite migraine causing the second highest burden of disability in the world, in global rankings of disease.
 The only other neurological condition with a similar burden of disability is depression, which commonly co-exists with migraine.

 However, the Neurological Foundation did fund a migraine-specific project at the end of 2021 for just over $190,000.
 This project is looking at calcitonin gene-related peptide (CGRP) receptors in the brain to try and better understand why the new CGRP migraine medications don’t work for everyone.
-We need research like this, and so much more.